Welcome to today's edition of the Rush 24-7 podcast.

 Good afternoon, sir.

-Uh I'm not sure about the year, but it's a terrorist regime, yeah.
+I'm not sure about the year, but it's a terrorist regime, yeah.

-Well, you don't have to fund f there's a few points that I would want to make here.
+Well, you don't have to fund there's a few points that I would want to make here.

 One is you don't have to fund terrorism specifically against the United States to be a terrorist regime, right?

-I mean, look at look at Hamas, for example.
+I mean, look at Hamas, for example.

 We think of them as a terrorist regime because of what they do.